 An A-Z list of potential building projects for which planning permission may or may not be required.

-This section is aimed at providing a library of proposal building projects and their treatment, as far as planning permission is concerned.
+This section is aimed at providing a library of proposed building projects and their treatment, as far as planning permission is concerned.

 [I] Smallholding Business Dependencies

-If this becomes necessary, then the issue of planning permission may indeed become mission critical to your ability to trade as planned.
+…then planning permission may indeed become mission-critical to your ability to trade as planned.

 These are just a few typical examples of smallholding business venture and their potential for triggering a planning permission application.

 Planning permission is not the only consideration you should or would have for a building project.

 We do our best to compliment other planning considerations which would typically accompany this main issue.